simco50/Streamline_Sample/README.md

 3. Clone this repository, then run in the commandline: `git submodule update --init --recursive`
 4. Pick which integration path you want to use
     * Streamline integration:
-        1. Ensure the CMakeLists.txt's option "Use Streamline" is ON.
+        1. Ensure the CMakeLists.txt's option "Use Streamline" is ON (`-DUSE_SL=1` - the default).
-        2. Copy your streamline SDK contents (`bin`, `lib`, `include` and, optionally, `scripts`) into the `streamline` folder
+        2. Copy the Streamline SDK into the sample's `streamline/` folder
         - If you have built the Streamline SDK from source, you must run the SDK's package.bat script in order to prepare all the Streamline SDK files to be used within the sample app.
 After running the SDK's package script, the SDK files will be placed in `_sdk`  (unless you specified the -dir commandline option).
 Copy the entire contents of the `_sdk` folder to the sample app's `streamline` folder.
-        3. If you are using a prebuilt Streamline SDK, copy the entire contents of the SDK to the sample app's `streamline` folder.
-    * NGX integration (Only Latewarp and Reflex implementations are currently supported):
+    * NGX integration (only Latewarp and Reflex implementations are currently supported):
-        1. Set the CMakeLists.txt's option "Use Streamline" to OFF.
+        1. Set the CMakeLists.txt's option "Use Streamline" to OFF (`-DUSE_SL=0`).
         *** Please note the disclaimers in the USE_SL=OFF path of NVWrapper.h ***
         *** If using Vulkan path with USE_SL=OFF, revert the patch to the donut/nvrhi/Vulkan-Headers repo ***
         2. Copy the entire contents of the NGX Latewarp SDK (`nvngx_latewarp_sdk`, `symbols`) to the sample app's `ngx` folder.
 Any versions of the SDK will work.